goosemo/blog/_posts/0013_getting_twitter_feed_for_blogofile.rst

 I though I might make a python api call and then pipe that into my sidebar.
 This worked.
 But it sucked because I'd have to rebuild the page every tweet.
 I don't mind static content for my posts and navigation and the like.
-Thats just good caching I feel.
+That's just good caching I feel.

 Tweets though are a constantly, or would be for anyone else but me, updating